Descriptions of the Degree Programs

 Master of Theological Studies (M. T. S.)

-One-year program
+Three-year program

 The Master of Theological Studies degree is an advanced qualification in theology and may serve as the basis for further study at the graduate level in theology.
 At present, it is the highest degree offered by the Saint Photios Orthodox Theological Seminary.
-All of the courses prescribed are to be completed within one year.
+All of the courses prescribed are to be completed within three years.
 The Master of Theological Studies serves as one of the principal means of training students who have completed an accredited college degree for Ordination, active ministry, or teaching within the Church.
 Clergymen already serving in the Priesthood who have completed a primary theological degree, but wishing to complete a graduate degree in theology, may also apply to the program.

 The thesis must be at least fifty pages in length and of publication quality.
 The thesis must demonstrate that the student has a good sense of critical methodology and an overall approach that is characterized not only by analytic rigor and research, but also, and even more importantly, by pious fidelity to the mind of the Church Fathers and to Scriptural precepts.